-Aside from a photo-worthy backdrop, Generation Z likes to snap a trendy food image to their camera roll.
+Aside from a photo-worthy backdrop, try including great lighting for photographs, unique furniture, and bright colors that are eye-catching.
+In addition, Generation Z likes to snap a trendy food image to their camera roll.
 If your menu includes anything in the likes of a nitrogen smoking cocktail, a flaming entrée tray, or a dessert milkshake covered in rainbow-colored candy, it is sure to catch the artsy eye of a Gen Z foodie.
 The signature item’s image along with the location tagging feature on Instagram once again will put your hotel on the social media map.

 Need more ideas on how to increase your hotel bookings?

-Tripleseat is a sales and event management web application that enables hotels to book more group business and streamline the event planning process.
+Tripleseat is a cloud-based sales and catering management platform that enables hotels to book group business faster and streamline their booking process.
 Schedule a demo with us today and we can show you how awesome Tripleseat really is.